ArtifexSoftware/MuPDF.NET/MuPDF.NET4LLM/Description.md

 ## About

 **MuPDF.NET4LLM** provides LLM/RAG helpers for [MuPDF.NET](https://www.nuget.org/packages/MuPDF.NET): PDF-to-Markdown conversion, layout parsing, and document structure analysis.
-It is designed for use with RAG (Retrieval-Augmented Generation) pipelines and integration with LLMs..
+It is designed for use with RAG (Retrieval-Augmented Generation) pipelines and integration with LLMs.

 This package extends MuPDF.NET with: